Skip to main content

 A few years later this subcommittee was segregated, producing a schism between the two islands.
 From this separation, both Canary Islands federations would have complete sporting autonomy.
 These regionals were consolidated and the Spanish Football Federation would integrate us into the Spanish Cup.

-After the long hiatus of the Liberation War-1936-1939, the Las Palmas Football Federation was reorganized, with the great athlete Mr. Fernando Rivero del Castillo Olivares assuming its presidency, who did a magnificent job, culminating his performance with the achievement of the interregional competition.
-Subsequently, Mr. Adolfo Miranda Ortega would assume the presidency, who would begin the efforts at the national level.
+After the long break caused by the Spanish Civil War, the Las Palmas Football Federation was reorganized, with the great sportsman Mr. Fernando Rivero del Castillo Olivares assuming the presidency.
+He did an outstanding job, culminating in the achievement of the interregional competition.
+Later, Mr. Adolfo Miranda Ortega took over the presidency and began efforts at the national level.

 Mr. Fernando Rivero del Castillo Olivares